-The next episode in the Lasco Project will allow visitors to discover new parts of the Palais de Tokyo’s cavernous basement level for the first time: there, in one of the most unusual institutional spaces to be devoted to this purpose, they will find interventions by internationally renowned graffiti artists.
-Radically infiltrating the Palais de Tokyo, these seven artists, participating in an intergenerational dialog, reflect on the four themes of urban violence, inner demons, social tension, the political weight of walls, and the history of graffiti itself.
+LASCO PROJECT #3 allows visitors to discover new parts of the Palais de Tokyo’s cavernous basement level for the first time: there, in one of the most unusual institutional spaces to be devoted to this purpose, they will find interventions by internationally renowned graffiti artists.
+Radically infiltrating the Palais de Tokyo, these artists, participating in an intergenerational dialog, reflect on the four themes of urban violence, inner demons, social tension, the political weight of walls, and the history of graffiti itself.

 One of the most sought-after illustrators in the skateboard industry, Cleon Peterson (b.
 1973, lives and works in Los Angeles) depicts a dystopian Eldorado in which chaos and vice, unshackled from morality and justice, are given free reign.
 Anonymous vagrants, policemen, capitalists and crack addicts clash and brawl, stab and rape.
 Cleon Peterson portrays a graphic, pared-down nightmare, pushing to an extreme the tensions felt daily in the ultra-violent urban landscapes in which he was raised.